 Prior to the initiation of the design phase, the first thorough control of a medical device should be the implementation of Quality Management System (QMS) requirements to ensure the product is developed after completing all the necessary reviews, environmental consideration, verification and validation activities.
 Combining quality with risk management processes and implementing them as early as possible in the design of a medical device can be an effective strategy to minimize residual risk.

 Performing design and development activities manually is very labor-intensive, error-prone, and has high chances of rework.
 It can increase the cost, cause wastage of limited resources, delay the commercialization process and contribute to loss of business.
 Therefore, having a validated cloud-based EQMS solution would be a long-term asset.

 A cloud-based EQMS solution such as the one from ComplianceQuest includes a design control module that plays a role in pre-market and post-market device development.
 It ensures that the device is compliant with user needs, its intended use, other specific requirements, and prevents unexpected problems.
-Designed to align with regulatory requirements, the ComplianceQuest solution helps businesses improve product quality, lowers the cost of quality, improves compliance as well as enhances brand reputation, leading to faster growth and revenues.
+Designed to align with regulatory requirements, the ComplianceQuest solution helps businesses improve product quality, lowers the cost of quality, improves compliance, and enhances brand reputation leading to faster growth and revenues.

 To know more, visit our page on Design Control.Learn more about Design Control